 The Friends of NAPL are hosting a bus trip to the Radio City Music Hall Christmas Spectacular on Friday, November 13th.
 See our Friends page for more information.

 Job Gateway is the state's premier job-matching tool developed to transform the landscape of how job-seekers find jobs and how employers find talent.
 The user-friendly job-matching system was created to connect employers and job seekers all in one place, free of charge.
 Click here to use Job Gateway.

 FREE computer classes are held every Wednesday at the library!
 We also now have free computer instruction Saturday mornings!
 Click here for more information

-The Civil War Discussion Group will be meeting on Wednesday, April 16th.
+The Civil War Discussion Group will be meeting on Wednesday, September 17th.
 The group is free and open to the public.
-If you have any questions, please call Dick Stewart at 610-261-4331.
+If you have any questions, please call Gary Maursky 484-224-6155.

 The next Friends of NAPL meeting will be held on Tuesday, July 22nd at 7:00 PM.

-The library's Book Discussion Group will be meeting on Wednesday, May 28th to discuss Sarah's Key by Tatiana de Rosnay.
+The library's Book Discussion Group will be meeting on Wednesday, July 23rd to discuss The Memory Palace by Mira Bartok.
 Please see our Adult Programs page for more information.

 Northampton Area School District Comprehensive Plan

 The Comprehensive Plan of the Northampton Area School District for 7/1/2013 through 6/30/2016 is available for public inspection.
 Click here to see the plan.

 Did you know that the library collects food for the Northampton Food Bank and for the Lehigh Valley Animal Food Bank?
 Drop off your non-perishable food items and your pet food items at the library any time that we're open.
 We also collect used ink cartridges for recycling.
 Ink cartridges may be dropped off at the library any time during regular hours.